krishnagopika/TRNG-00001716/Day1/02-GIT.md

 git restore --staged file name
 ```

+### git stash

+`git statsh` is used to save all the stagged and unstagged changes.
+These changes can be omitted for commits until they are re-applied using `stash pop`.

+For better understanding, a stash is like a bucket in which all the changes are staked on top of each other.
+When `git statsh` is used, all the changes are stacked and saved in the bucket and with `stash pop`, the changes are brought to back from the bucket.
+Another alternative is ` stash apply`.
+Using this, the changes are saved in the stash and also applied to the working directory and staging area.

 ### git commit

 Git commit is used to save the changes to the local repository.
 The following command is run to commit the changes